Categories

 Once again, speaking to your audience helps here.

-Knowing your user’s current knowledge and motivations on the subject will inform your design.
-It has to, otherwise, you end up building something that no one wants.
+Understanding their existing knowledge and motivations will inform your design.
+It has to.
+Otherwise, you’ll end up building something no one asked for.

 3/ Prioritise usability and ease of navigation